 State park and historic site day-use areas, lodging, campgrounds, boat ramps and trails continue to operate under normal off-season hours.
 Missouri State Parks has implemented a number of measures designed to maintain required social distancing and protect visitors, volunteers and staff, including the closure of visitor centers, nature centers, offices and museums.
 The latest information from Missouri State Parks on COVID-19 can be found here.
 A full list of temporary closures can be found here.

 Climb to the top of Taum Sauk Mountain State Park and be on top of Missouri – literally.
 The park’s 7,500 acres include the highest point in the state.
-Located in the St. Francois Mountains, the park's hickory forests and rocky glades provide a beautiful, solitary experience for hikers.
+Located in the St. Francois Mountains, the park's wooded areas and rocky glades provide a beautiful, solitary experience for hikers.
 A series of trails, including a portion of the Ozark Trail, wind through the park’s picturesque setting and provide awesome views of the surrounding countryside.
-The park also has a 12-site basic campground, a special use area for non-profit youth organizations, and a picnic area.
+The park also has a 12-site basic campground, a special-use area for non-profit youth organizations and a picnic area.